prasadsGh/DataZipper-Springboot-Rest-API/README.md

 * Achieved an approximate 50% reduction in file size after compression. 💾✨
 * More overview about Huffman Encoding : https://www.geeksforgeeks.org/huffman-coding-greedy-algo-3/

-Achieved an approximate 50% reduction in file size after compression. 💾✨

-More overview about Huffman Encoding : https://www.geeksforgeeks.org/huffman-coding-greedy-algo-3/

 🛠️ Key Highlights:
 File Handling: Implemented file handling mechanism for file upload and file creation and writing decrypted text to the created file.